 When optimising these sections for keywords, bear in mind that you’re not just writing for search engines and their crawlers.
-But more importantly, you’re writing content to attract potential attendees.
+More importantly, you’re writing content to attract potential attendees.

-So don’t settle for a mediocre title, description, or heading with your keywords in it.
-Be sure to use tried-and-tested copy-writing techniques, too, like speaking to the reader, using emotional and trigger words, and adding CTAs.
+So don’t settle for a mediocre title, description or heading with your keywords in it.
+Be sure to use tried-and-tested copywriting techniques, too, like speaking to the reader, using emotional and trigger words, and adding calls to action.

 You will also want to keep the following best practices in mind: